 Virginia State University to clear account balances for students enrolled during pandemic

-“We care about our students and their academic success and want to provide them the privilege of moving forward with a zero balance,” says Donald Palm, the provost and senior vice president of Academic and Student Affairs.
-“We believe that relieving them from these balances will provide much-needed relief that will allow our scholars to focus more intently on their academics and degree completion.”
+“Our resources can be very scarce depending on where we’re from of course…I consider this a reward and an acknowledgment…We pushed through it,” Ricks said.

+Students who owe the university are typically not allowed to enroll in courses the following semester.
+Seniors who have graduated but owe money aren’t able to receive their diplomas until they clear that balance.
+Friday’s announcement wipes the slate clean.

 The university said it will finance the payoffs using CARES Act funds for all balances acquired after March 13, 2020.
+VSU has also used these funds for air quality improvements, equipment for staff, and even stipends for students when they were forced to go home.
+Now, leaders are taking it a step further to make sure money isn’t standing in the way of students getting an education.
 The initiative does not apply to loans from outside organizations.

 Non-degree, noncredit, undergraduate, graduate, doctoral, continuing education, undocumented and international and alumni students are all included in the payoffs.